-Advertising art refers to graphic design used in the field of advertising, and includes print design, illustration, photography, and Web and video development.
+Advertising art refers to graphic design used in the field of advertising, and includes print design, illustration, photography, and web and video development.
 In advertising art, creativity and technology blend to communicate ideas – a poster to promote a nonprofit’s fundraising marathon, a video showcasing a college campus, a 3D rendering for a series of promotional postcards, photographs highlighting a firm’s architectural designs, or a mobile app design for a new restaurant.
 Advertising art is everywhere – in the magazines we read weekly, on the websites we search daily, and on the mobile apps that grab our attention hourly.
+To learn more, watch our short video below.

 By scanning this list of positions held by SAA graduates, you will get an idea of the wide range of employment opportunities available in the field of advertising art.
 Many freelance opportunities are available, as well as positions at advertising agencies, design firms, publishers, and corporate art departments.